departmentfortransport/street-manager-docs/docs/api-documentation/V1.24/index.md

 ### Use the ISO 8601 standard for datetime values in hourly generated extracts
 {: .govuk-heading-s}

-Currently the hourly generated CSV files exposed through the Data Export API use localised date and time strings for datetime values.
-This will be updated to use the ISO 8601 notitation, in-line with the Works API responses, removing ambiguity regarding timezones.
+Currently, the hourly generated CSV files exposed through the Data Export API use localised date and time strings for datetime values.
+This will be updated to use the ISO 8601 notitation, in line with the Works API responses, removing ambiguity regarding timezones.
 The target API version for this update is V1.25.
 {: .govuk-body}

 ### Reporting API enhancements for search and filtering